-46. The average occupancy rate ( $OC_i$ ) of vehicle category i, required to calculate $EF{pkm,i,1-4}$ (emission factor per passenger-kilometer of mode i in years 1 and 4 of the crediting period), is determined based on the provisions from the "TOOL18: Baseline emissions for modal shift measures in urban passenger transport" (please refer to the "Data /
+- 45. The average occupancy rate (OCi) of vehicle category i, required to calculate EFpkm,i,1-4 (emission factor per passenger kilometer of mode i in years 1 and 4 of the crediting period), is determined based on the provisions from the "TOOL18: Baseline emissions for modal shift measures in urban passenger transport" (please refer to the "Data / Parameter table 8" of the tool) visual occupancy studies for all vehicle categories i.

-&lt;sup>9 Zero-emission in the context of operating emissions and not well-to-wheel or life-cycle emissions; this includes hydrogen.

-&lt;sup>10 In indirect project emissions the highest emission factor of all categories is taken if the survey respondent chooses the item "others".

-Parameter table 8" of the tool) visual occupancy studies for all vehicle categories i.
 For buses, besides the visual occupancy studies, the occupancy rate in buses can also be based on boarding-alighting studies or electronic smart tickets, with expansion factors for routes served to determine the average occupancy rate along the entire route.
-For taxis, the driver should not be included.

-- 47. The detailed procedures concerning visual occupancy studies and boarding-alighting studies are presented in Appendices 1, 2 and 3.
-The detailed procedures concerning expansion factors are presented in Appendix 4. - 48.
+For taxis, the driver should not be included. - 46.
+The detailed procedures concerning visual occupancy studies and boarding-alighting studies are presented in Appendices 1, 2 and 3.
+The detailed procedures concerning expansion factors are presented in Appendix 4. - 47.
 For buses, as an alternative, the occupancy rate can be based on an average trip distance of bus passengers, total passengers and total distance driven by buses, using the following equation:

+$$\frac{OC{B,x}}{DD{B,x}} = \frac{PBL{B,x} \times TDL{P,B,x}}{DD{B,x}}$$

+OC{B,x}

+Average occupancy rate of buses in year xprior to the project start

+(passengers)

+PBL{B,x} = Passengers transported by baseline buses prior to the project startin year x (passengers)

+Average trip distance travelled by passengers using baseline buses prior to the project start in year x (km)

+DD{B,x} = Total distance driven by all buses prior to the project startin year x (km)

-- 49. If bus lanes already exist in the baseline the relevant emission factor per kilometer is calculated as average of all bus lanes existing within the category EFkm,BBL. - 50.
+- Most recent calendar year prior to the start of commercial operation of the project system or prior to the submission of the CDM-PDD for validation, whatever is earlier.
+Data not older than three years. - 48.
+If bus lanes already exist in the baseline the relevant emission factor per kilometer is calculated as average of all bus lanes existing within the category EFkm, BBL. - 49.
 The distance driven by buses can be based on the average annual distance and the number of units.
-In other cases, however, companies might have reliable records on total distance driven by units. - 49.
-Baseline emissions cover the entire emissions which would have been caused by the project passenger in absence of the project from his trip origin to his trip destination: - (a) The origin and destination of the trip are assumed to be equal for the baseline as for the project case with an exception of induced traffic included only as project but not as baseline trips; - (b) The trip distance and the modes used between O (origin) and D (destination) are however different in the baseline than in the project case;

-- (c) The trip distance may vary as some passengers using the project MRTS may be willing to make detours due to the higher speed of the MRTS versus conventional bus transport. - 50.
+In other cases, however, companies might have reliable records on total distance driven by units. - 50.
+Baseline emissions cover the entire emissions which would have been caused by the project passenger in absence of the project from his trip origin to his trip destination: - (a) The origin and destination of the trip are assumed to be equal for the baseline as for the project case with an exception of induced traffic included only as project but not as baseline trips; - (b) The trip distance and the modes used between O (origin) and D (destination) are however different in the baseline than in the project case; - (c) The trip distance may vary as some passengers using the project MRTS may be willing to make detours due to the higher speed of the MRTS versus conventional bus transport. - 51.
 To fully capture all potential changes the methodology compares emissions per O-D trip of the baseline with emissions per O-D trip of the project.
 The data to determine O-D mode(s) and distances per mode are derived from a representative survey of project passengers realized annually.
 Total baseline emissions are calculated thereafter annually based on these parameters, the emissions per pkm and the amount of passengers transported by the project.